Senior Lecturer of Communication and Graphic Design & Digital Education Coordinator

 School of Communication & Media

-Selected by Adobe Systems as an Adobe Education Leader in 2019, 2020, and 2021, Ms. Johnson is an Adobe Certified Associate (Print and Digital Design).
+Selected by Adobe Systems as an Adobe Education Leader each year since 2019, Ms. Johnson is an Adobe Certified Associate (Print and Digital Design).
 She has the privilege of speaking at regional and national conferences about effective graphic design, infographics, and digital literacy.
 Most recently, she spoke at the International Adobe Education Summit about teaching project-based learning and graphic communication.
 In 2017, she completed a course on effective news design through the Knight Center for Journalism in the Americas at The University of Texas at Austin.

 When Ms. Johnson is not in the classroom, she enjoys spending time with her husband Jason and their three children.
 She also enjoys traveling, bike riding, reading, and cheering on the KSU Owls at home games.

 You can learn more about Ms. Johnson's teaching and academic interests by visiting http://design2communicate.weebly.com.